open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 These are requirements rather than questions, because no answer to the open decisions below makes any of them optional.

-- Total bytes retained for attempts that have not settled is bounded.
-A count of requests does not bound it: 64 in flight at the 4 MB the reported workload was sending is 256 MB of request payload.
+- Total bytes retained by operations that have not settled is bounded, charged to the operation rather than the attempt: an operation in `RetryWait` has no attempt running and still holds its serialized body.
+A count of requests does not bound it either: 64 in flight at the 4 MB the reported workload sent is 256 MB of bodies alone, not of the exporter.
 - Compression working memory counts against that bound.
 Today the gzip step works in the caller's own buffer, so it is invisible to any request count.
 - A retry does not silently multiply retained payload.
 One export operation